Runny Eyes In Dogs

 Symptoms Of A Dog Eye Problem

-Common signs that accompany runny dog eyes and suggest infection include:
+Common signs that accompany runny eyes in dogs and suggest infection include:

 - Puffy eyelid(s)